Hyundai Santa Fe SUV

 Price, value for money & options

-Price hike means more stuff, but less value
+Price hike means more equipment, but less value for money

 What the others say